 - Backup your site: The rule of thumb is that you should have routine backups of your site.

-Most CMS (back end content management systems) have a lot of inbuilt website security features, but it is a still a good idea to have knowledge so that you are covered.
+Most CMS (back-end content management systems) have a lot of inbuilt websites security features, but it is still a good idea to have knowledge so that you are covered.
 We hope your website information stays safe with the tips.